Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/sounds/play-sound-from-folder.md

       Adjust the output volume

       _This is a simple volume control.
 It can often be useful to instead adjust the volume with a tool like Audacity._
+  - name: Sound Name
+    type: string
+    descrpition: The name of the sound, this is used in the Stop Sound Playback sub-action
+    version: 0.2.4
+  - name: Use Filename As Name
+    type: Toggle
+    description: Enabling this will use the filename of the sound as the sound name
+    version: 0.2.4
 variables:
   - name: randomSoundFile
     type: string